tilfinltd/aws-extend-switch-roles/README.md

 ## Configuration

-Click Browser button, edit your profile settings to text area in popup form and save.
+Left-click the extension, click "Configure", enter your configuration in the text box, and click "Save".
-You can write the configuration in INI format like `~/.aws/config` and `~/.aws/credentials`.
+You can write the configuration in INI format like `~/.aws/config` or `~/.aws/credentials`.

 ### Simple Configuration
 The simplest configuration is for multiple **target roles** when you always intend to show the whole list.  **Target roles** can be expressed with a `role_arn` or with both `aws_account_id` and `role_name`.